qmk/qmk_firmware/docs/features/leader_key.md

 LEADER_ENABLE = yes
 ```

-Then add the `QK_LEAD` keycode to your keymap.
+then add the `QK_LEAD` keycode to your keymap.

 ## Callbacks {#callbacks}

 These callbacks are invoked when the leader sequence begins and ends.
-In the latter you can implement your custom functionality based on the contents of the sequence buffer.
+In the latter, you can implement your custom functionality based on the contents of the sequence buffer.

 ```c
 void leader_start_user(void) {